spiceai/docs/spiceaidocs/docs/components/data-connectors/sharepoint.md

 :::warning[Limitations]
 The sharepoint connector does not yet support creating a dataset from a single file (e.g. an Excel spreadsheet).
-Datasets must be created from a folder of documents.
+Datasets must be created from a folder of documents (see [Document Support](/components/data-connectors/index.md#document-support)).
 :::

 ## Configuration